-IVCC's current work is entirely reliant on grant funding.
-The Bill and Melinda Gates Foundation (BMGF) provided 83% of the charity's income in the year, down from 96% the previous year.
-The remaining 17% was split between eight other donors.
-A small amount of deposit interest (f36k) was also received.
+The Bill and Melinda Gates Foundation (BMGF) provided 70% of the charity's income in the year, down from 83% the previous year and 96% in 2010/11.
+Successful fundraising efforts, in particular with the UK's Department for International Development (DFID) has enabled IVCC to diversify its funding base and reduce its reliance on one main donor.
+The remaining 30% was split between eight other donors with DFID accounting for 23%.
+A small amount of deposit interest (f{c} 46k) was also received on funding received in advance.

-It is forecast for 2012/13 that the contribution from BMGF will remain around 83% of the total funding received.
+It is forecast for 2013/14 that the contribution from BMGF will reduce further to under 50% of the total funding received.